Reference

 A crypto MCP server is a running process that:

-4. Returns normalized, grounded data instead of letting the agent hallucinate from its training cutoff.
+- Returns grounded data with execution metadata instead of letting the agent hallucinate from its training cutoff.

 Anthropic introduced MCP in late 2024 as an open standard.
-By 2026 it is supported natively by Claude Desktop, Claude Code, ChatGPT Desktop, Cursor, Windsurf, VS Code (via GitHub Copilot Chat), Gemini CLI, and most serious agent frameworks.
+By 2026 it is supported across Claude Desktop, Claude Code, Cursor, Windsurf, VS Code (via GitHub Copilot Chat), Codex CLI, Gemini CLI, OpenAI's Responses API remote MCP path, and most serious agent frameworks.
+ChatGPT developer-mode apps are beta and require the auth shape the workspace exposes.

 Why MCP matters for crypto specifically